umut-akkaya/umutakkayacom/content/posts/github-actions-outputs.md

 ---
 # Cannot pass information between jobs in Github Actions if it contains secret values

-Passing information between Github actions steps is one of the most necessary features.
+Passing information between Github actions steps is one of the most necessary feature.
 Github Actions supports multiple way of doing this.
-Normall a job is a seperated environment.
+Normally a job is a seperated environment.
 It means you cannot reach the resources between jobs.
-However sometimes you need to transfer some information and files between jobs and steps in order to shape the workflows behivaior.
+However sometimes you need to transfer some information and files between jobs and steps in order to shape the workflows behaviour.

 Github Actions allows us multiple ways to do it.
 I will mention most of the used ones before i get to the point.
 These are;